-As he draws line after line, bridging one room to the next or whatever the case may be I argue that the architectural student, in this case, and the architect at large considers above all else his composition as a piece of art.
+As he draws line after line.
+Bridging one room to the next or whatever the case may be I argue that the architectural student, in this case.
+And the architect at large considers above all else his composition as a piece of art.
 The question becomes is the designer’s intention enough to.

 Architecture Escrita Com Luz – Labeling A Piece As Art?

 Certainly not.
-But reach deeper still, consider the last time you walked through an elegantly designed building or structure.
+But reach deeper still.
+Consider the last time you walked through an elegantly designed building or structure.
 Perhaps the gently sloping or sharply angled lines of the architect’s vision became only more moving once they were physically formed.
 It is one of the most moving things in the world to step foot in a miraculously well-designed building or structure.

 This much should be obvious.
-The brutal office building contains little feeling, and certainly the architect did not set out to design said building with art in mind.
-However, those pieces of architecture that can be seen as art, that can be seen as encompassing that feeling of escrita com luz, can unquestionably and without hesitation be viewed as art.
+A brutal office building contains little feeling, and certainly the architect did not set out to design said building with art in mind.
+But those pieces of architecture that can be seen as art, that can be seen as encompassing that feeling of escrita com luz, can unquestionably and without hesitation be viewed as art.

-Next time you walk through your town or city take a look around, try noticing the difference between artistic and economic architectural designs.
-The difference should be clear and perhaps just by noticing you will come to appreciate the artistic nature of architecture even more.
+Next time you walk through your town or city take a look around.
+Try noticing the difference between artistic and economic architectural designs.
+Differences should be clear and perhaps just by noticing you will come to appreciate the artistic nature of architecture even more.